google/tracing-framework/docs/extensions.md

 action is invoked, either by a button press or an optional shortcut key, the given global function will be called.

+Buttons are added with the `wtf.hud.addButton` API:

+    wtf.hud.addButton({
+      title: 'Do something!',
+      icon: 'data:...', // (21x21 icon - prefer a data URI of SVG content)
+      shortcut: 'shift+f3', // optional,
+      callback: this.buttonClicked_,
+      scope: this
+    });

 TODO(benvanik): enable togglable actions via result-like objects returned from the call.